-If you drop your phone (which has a screen protector), then sure, it might prevent the screen from scratching or breaking, but a lot of it depends on the kind of screen protector you use.
+If you drop your phone (with a screen protector), then yes, it might prevent the screen from scratching or breaking, but a lot of it depends on the kind of screen protector you use.

-For example, some models only protect the upper layer of the phone screen, i.e., the part which you see and interact with.
+For example, some models only protect the upper layer of the phone screen, i.e., the part that you see and interact with.

 What’s the takeaway from all this?

-A phone case offers much better overall protection to a smartphone than a screen protector.
-This is because a case covers the edges, corners and back of a phone and therefore efficiently absorbs impacts in those areas.
+A phone case offers much better overall protection for a smartphone than a screen protector.
+This is because a case covers the edges, corners and back of a phone, allowing it to efficiently absorb impacts in those areas.

-Some people put both things on their smartphones—a screen protector and a phone case—to maximize protection against physical damages.
+Some people put both of these defensive measures on their smartphones—a screen protector and a phone case—to maximize protection against physical damage of any kind.

 All in all, a screen protector is a good add-on tool if you want to protect your screen from scratches and minor damages, but don’t expect it to be a one-stop solution for all types of physical damage to your phone!

 Also Read: Foldable Phone — The Next Mobile Frontier

 How well do you understand the article above!